 If you thought that all email addresses are the same, think again.
 There are five main types of email address and if you want to organize your email sensibly you should know the difference.

-In this and the next issue we’ll explain the basics of these types of addresses – it may seem a bit theoretical but in the next issues you’ll see how this knowledge can make your email setup much, much better.
+We’ll explain the basics of these types of addresses – it may seem a bit theoretical you’ll see how this knowledge can make your email setup much, much better.

 We all know about mailboxes, each email address ends up at some type of mailbox (POP, IMAP, Web, Exchange Server etc).
 The type of mailbox doesn’t matter to the sender, you send a message and it ends up in a mailbox for the receiver to collect.